Jared Homan

 Jared William Homan (born March 6, 1983) is an American professional basketball player who last played for Maccabi Ashdod of the Israeli Premier League.
-His natural position is power forward, but he is also an accomplished center.
+His natural position is power forward, but he is also a center.

 Player profile

 A pre-draft review of Homan stated: "Jared Homan isn't quite a household name yet, but he has a very intriguing package of size, skill, and mentality that has certainly piqued the interest of NBA scouts.
 Playing in a college basketball conference known for its rugged, physical play, Homan threw his body around with the best of them.
 He is noted for never passing or passing up a shot and for not backing down."

 Professional career

 Homan signed with the Greek League club Maroussi in 2009.
 In July 2010, he signed with Virtus Bologna.
-In November 2011 he signed with Bayern Munich after he was waived by Virtus Bologna because he allegedly punched the coach.
+In November 2011, he signed with Bayern Munich after he was waived by Virtus Bologna because he allegedly punched the coach.
 In September 2013, he signed a one-year deal with Spartak Saint Petersburg.

 In October 2014, he signed with Eskişehir Basket of Turkey.